01-edu/public/subjects/sortable/README.md

   console.log(heroes)
 }

-// Request the file with fetch, the data will downloaded to your browser cache. fetch('https://rawcdn.githack.com/akabab/superhero-api/0.2.0/api/all.json') .then((response) => response.json()) // parse the response from JSON .then(loadData) // .then will call the `loadData` function with the JSON value.
+// Request the file with fetch, and the data will be downloaded to your browser cache. fetch('https://rawcdn.githack.com/akabab/superhero-api/0.2.0/api/all.json') .then((response) => response.json()) // parse the response from JSON .then(loadData) // .then will call the `loadData` function with the JSON value.